Special Offers: Spend X Get Y

 Now that you know how the Spend X Get Y offer works you can try it on your own and create an offer in your store following the steps described above.
 To proceed you’ll need to choose the offer type on the listing page and click Create (presuming the addon Spend X Get Y is installed and enabled).
 When all required fields of the offer are filled in don’t forget to click Update and enable the offer for your customers.

 Once created you’ll need to enable the Special Offers panel in the ‘Hot Deals’ section on the home page (Figure 11).
-For this purpose go to the ‘Content: Menus’ section in the cart admin area and choose the hot deals available.
+For this purpose go to the ‘Content: Menus’ section in the store administrator area and choose the hot deals available.

 Enable the special offers panel as shown on Figure 12